 top of page

-LunART is thrilled to announce Dorothy Chang as LunART Festival’s 2023 Composer-in-Residence!
-In addition to featuring her instrumental works at the LunART Festival 2023 Gala concerts, Chang will conduct the LunART 2023 Composers Hub, a professional development program for emerging composers.
-Chang will mentor participants to develop practical skills to express their creative ideas, cultivate relationships with performers, and master the art of collaboration through a series of masterclasses, workshops, private lessons, and lectures.
+LunART is thrilled to announce award-winning Melinda Wagner as LunART Festival’s 2024 Composer-in-Residence!
+In addition to featuring her instrumental works at the LunART Festival 2024 Gala concerts, Wagner will conduct the LunART 2024 Composers Hub, a professional development program for emerging composers.
+Wagner will mentor participants to develop practical skills to express their creative ideas, cultivate relationships with performers, and master the art of collaboration through a series of masterclasses, workshops, private lessons, and lectures.

 BIO